Ox09/Theming_with_TailwindCss_v4/Option_01/Feature.md

-Here’s the cleaned-up version you can share:

----

 # Theming with Tailwind Variants *Option 01*

 Here we are using **Tailwind Variants with class** to manage and apply custom themes.